shrese/Pewlett-Hackard-Analysis/README.md

 ## Results
 ### Number of retiring employees by title
-* Aproximatly 72,000 employees expected to retire, or 30% of the workforce
+* Approximately 72,000 employees expected to retire, or 30% of the workforce
     - Development
     - Production
     - Sales
-* Aproximatly 48,000, or 20% of the potential retirees are from two roles, Senior Engineer and Senior Staff.
+* Approximately 48,000, or 20% of the potential retirees are from two roles, Senior Engineer and Senior Staff.
 * There are two managers that are eligible.

 ![]( Resources/combined.PNG)